cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 Notable events so far:
 - The gift of the gods
 - Call out to the intergalactic tournament
-- Rise of the Superintelelgnce
+- Rise of the Superintelligence
 - Last battle for decentralization on Earth

 ##### Episode II: Space, the final frontier.
 Temporary asylum